scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 When constructing a path, an endhost must take care to use segments that are all either from the same P-ISD or all from public ISDs.
 This rule ensures that P-ISDs traffic remains private.

-However, this rule may reconsidered in future, mixing P-ISD with ISD segements may be useful.
+When constructing a packet, the endhost needs to put the correct (P-)ISD number into the SCION address header, otherwise routing will fail because the BRs will attempt hop field verification with the wrong certificate.

-When constructing a packet, the endhost needs to put the correct (P-)ISD number into the SCIOn address header, otherwise routing will fail because the BRs will attempt hop field verification with the wrong certificate.
+This constitues a semantic change to the SCION address header, but not a structural change.
+This change is fully backwards compatible.

 Border Routers